wordofwarning/wordofwarning.org/current/2026-emergency/evening/index.md

 <hr>
 **Chris Jenkins** · *Huel Days*

+*“Did they change the Huel Black formula for Strawberry Banana?
+I ordered a variety pack from the website and the strawberry banana in it was thick like gaviscon.
+The chocolat RTD crate from Costco was thick.
+The new strawberry banana is liquid.
+It has the consistency of water or Yakult.
+Is that normal?”* — DanceswithTurtles9.
+Reddit.
+28/07/26.<br>Does a man make Huel?
+Or does Huel make a man?
+And also… what is Huel?<br>Chris Jenkins can't answer these questions, but he has ordered a ‘Grab & Go Starter Bundle’ and will attempt to make it.
+During this time he will say words constructed from the fragments of poems, lost sentences, and past lives.
+Grief, work, parenthood, capitalism — it's all in the mix (in the BPA-free, Huel shaker).

-Chris is a writer, comedian, filmmaker, spoken word performer, and performance artist whose work blends storytelling, humour, and audience participation.
-He has performed nationally, including multiple appearances at the Edinburgh Fringe; was the winner of the Liverpool Echo Comedian of the Year; and previously performed as 'Top Joe'.
-He has also created new work for Word of Warning's [Works Ahead](/hab/worksahead/#2016) and continues to develop original performances that combine comedy, poetry, and experimentation.
+Chris is a spoken word and performance artist working across comedy, live art, and theatre.
+His work moves between humour and sincerity, often drawing on the autobiographical and the everyday to explore the proximity of the profound to the mundane.<br>He has performed multiple times at the Edinburgh Fringe and was the Liverpool Echo Comedian of the Year, performing as ‘Top Joe’.
+He has performed in saunas, warehouses, comedy clubs, cabarets, and shopping centres.
+He has developed new work for Word of Warning's [Works Ahead](/hab/worksahead/#2016) and performed at Contact, Unity Theatre, Liverpool Everyman, Metal, Latitude, and Leicester Comedy Festival.

 <a href="https://crjjenkins.co.uk" target="_blank">crjjenkins.co.uk</a> · Insta <a href="https://instagram.com/crjjenkins" target="_blank">@crjjenkins</a>
 <hr>
 **Lee Fletcher** · *Grow Up!*